ScholzDaniel/ConformalSNN/README.md

 # Capturing Uncertainty Over Time for Spiking Neural Networks by Exploiting Conformal Prediction Sets

-This repository is the official implementation of our paper with ID 197.
+This repository is the official implementation of our paper.

 ## 📋 Requirements